-ENGR 701-1.5 Graduate Seminar in Engineering This course covers important subject areas in specific engineering disciplines and specializations, including, risk assessment, safety, project management and law, and ethics.
-All MASc students are required to register twice in this course during their degree.
+ENGR 701-1.5 Graduate Seminar in Engineering This course is offered over two semesters: one covering important engineering subject areas including risk assessment, safety, law, and ethics, and one which prepares the student to conduct master level research through a literature review, peer-reviewing these literature reviews, abstract composition, research proposal development, and a seminar presentation related to the student's thesis research.
+All MASc students are required to register for both semesters during their degree.